misicnenad/cairo-book/src/ch16-02-01-under-the-hood.md

 Components provide powerful modularity to Starknet contracts.
 But how does this magic actually happen behind the scenes?

-This chapter will dive deep into the compiler internals to explain the mechanisms that enable component composability.
+In this chapter, we'll dive deep into the compiler internals to explain the mechanisms that enable component composability.

 ## A Primer on Embeddable Impls